 The PhD student and/or postdoc will use direct electrochemistry and other kinetic methods to study various aspects of the reactivity of FeFe hydrogenases and CO-dehydrogenases produced in our lab.

-- One project is about the design of a new kind of electrochemical cells for the study of metalloenzymes, in collaboration with a group of experts in fluid dynamics.
+- A third project is about the design of a new kind of electrochemical cells for the study of metalloenzymes, in collaboration with a group of experts in fluid dynamics.

 The candidates will have a background in physical chemistry, engineering or biochemistry.
 They will be interested in the pluridisciplinary approach that we develop.

 To apply, please send to and a CV and the contact details of two former advisors.

 Expires on Sunday July 1st, 2018